 How can I measure my intelligence accurately online?

-Accurate intelligence measurement requires: (1) a comprehensive test that assesses multiple cognitive domains—not just one type of reasoning; (2) proper standardization with normative data from a large reference sample; (3) demonstrated reliability and validity.
-Most online IQ tests fail on all three counts.
-ACIS uses 20 subtests measuring six CHC domains, is normed on 2,800+ participants, and demonstrates .99 g-loading with >.95 reliability.
-This combination makes it the most valid free online assessment available.
+Accurate intelligence measurement requires: (1) a comprehensive test that assesses multiple cognitive domains - not just one type of reasoning; (2) proper standardization with normative data from a large reference sample; and (3) transparent technical documentation.
+ACIS uses 20 subtests measuring six CHC domains and is normed on 2,278 participants ages 16 to 90.
+Internal composite reliability estimates used in score interpretation currently range from .94 to .99 depending on the tier and index, while a formal technical report with finalized g-loading and external-validity statistics is in preparation.

-Is there really a free scientific IQ test that works?
+Is there really a scientific IQ test that works?

 Meet the Creator